lodauria/IoT_Group_Project/Technology.md

 - **Boat name identifier** at the marina entrance there is camera used to identify the boat name to check if there is a dock reservation.
 - **Screens**, inside the marina there are some screens, useful to give indications at the sailor to find his dock spot.
-- **Park sensor**, for each dock there is a sensor to detect if a boat is presents and a LED that blink when a sailor is searching his dock.
+- **Dock sensor**, for each dock there is a sensor to detect if a boat is presents and a LED that blink when a sailor is searching his dock.

 ### Dock device

 For each dock there is a LED (that blink when someone was finding his dock position) and a sonar to detects if the boat is present.
-A single stm32 board is used for multiple dock, and it use a MQTT interface to communicate with the marine server.
+A single stm32 board is used for multiple dock, and it use a LoRaWAN interface to communicate with the LoRaWAN gateway installed on the marina.

 <img src="resources/images/dock_device.png" alt="Dock device" style="zoom: 50%;" />